From Exposure to Closure

 Should You Worry About Asbestos Exposure?

 The concept of asbestos exposure is often scary, since people who don’t even know much about asbestos have at least heard that it can cause serious health risks.
-So, if you suspect you had any asbestos exposure in the past, it’s a good idea to call your doctor for testing so you can either rule out an asbestos-related disease or get an official diagnosis.
+So, if you suspect you had any asbestos exposure in the past, it’s a good idea to call your doctor for testing so you can either rule out an asbestos related lung disease or get an official diagnosis.

 That said, nearly everyone is exposed to airborne asbestos fibers at some point in life, since so many buildings, vehicles, and products contain them.
 Simply touching or being near asbestos-containing materials isn’t a health risk, as you must inhale or swallow millions of tiny asbestos fibers to be at risk of asbestos-related diseases.

 For example, they might have worked with insulation and other products containing asbestos, or they could have worked in buildings or vehicles featuring asbestos materials.
-In fact, occupational asbestos exposure is the most common cause of asbestos-related diseases.
+In fact, occupational asbestos exposure is the most common cause of asbestos related lung diseases.

 Environmental exposure to asbestos can also be harmful.
 For example, if dirt, water, or mines containing asbestos minerals are disturbed, this can cause the natural asbestos deposits to be released into the air.
 If anyone living or working nearby regularly inhaled asbestos fibers from this type of environmental exposure, they could end up with long-term health consequences.